na-na-hi/renget/archive/pmdhelloworld.md

 Connection terminated.
 Exiting. . .
 ```
-The words faded from my sight, leaving me hovering in place.
+The words faded from my sight, leaving me alone - hovering in place by the side of the road.
 The strange conversation with my evolved form certainly smacked of something important - they'd plainly told me that they needed help.
-Unfortunately, they neglected to explain what the issue was, and I couldn't find a way to give them a call back to get more information out of them.
+Unfortunately, they neglected to explain what the issue was, and as far as I could tell, there was no way to give them a call back to get more information out of them.

-Though they had forwarded their location to me.
-While I didn't have a clue how this place was laid out, I could see the faint image of a marker overlaid the landscape in the distance.
-It looked like it was a little ways out of the other side of the town.
+However, they *had* forwarded me a set of co-ordinates.
+While I didn't have a clue how this place was laid out, I could see the faint image of a marker overlaid the landscape in the distance, a little ways out of the other side of the town.
 At least I could get a lay of the land while on my way to wherever this Porygon2 was.
+Or claimed to be, at the very least.

 ***
-wip
+wip, please ignore